Mirai Nikki (future diary)

 カツオ(のえ)ブ(ォ)シ, Chugen Nakahara, Hana Kobori, Hisao Kobori, Kazuya Tateishi, Kyohei Sakaguchi, Makiko Tomita, Masaaki Oyamada, Mayu Kanamori, Moeko Sonoda, Ravi Masaki, Shinoka Sekihara, TASKAM, Utageguruma, 青い

-Mirai Nikki (future diary) is an exhibition exchange between Kikuchi University, Kumamoto, Japan and Enjoy Contemporary Art Space.
-Artists are encouraged to contemplate personal and collective relationships to the future from their own perspective.
+Mirai Nikki (Future Diary) is an exhibition exchange between Kikuchi University, Kumamoto, Japan, and Enjoy Contemporary Art Space.
+The exhibition is a scrapbook of what might or might not be, and a contemplation of the future.
+Artists have been encouraged to consider their personal and collective relationships to the future from their own perspective.

 The exhibition includes work by 青い, Mayu Kanamori, カツオ(のえ)ブ(ォ)シ, Hana Kobori, Hisao Kobori, Ravi Masaki, Chugen Nakahara, Masaaki Oyamada, Kyohei Sakaguchi, Shinoka Sekihara, Moeko Sonoda, TASKAM, Kazuya Tateishi, Makiko Tomita and Utageguruma.

-Mirai Nikki (future diary) seeks to stimulate earnest, personal consideration of how the future is moulded out of our current actions and attitudes, while attempting to dislocate the gallery, the artwork and the artist, and instead focus on the direct experience of media within time and space.
+Mirai Nikki (Future Diary) seeks to stimulate earnest, personal consideration of how the future is moulded out of our current actions and attitudes.
+At the same time, the project attempts to dislocate the gallery, the artwork and the artist, and instead focus on the direct experience of media within time and space.

-Accompanying each exhibition is a series of experimental, collaged, scrapbooked works made through participatory workshops facilitated by 5ever books in both Japan and Aotearoa.
+Accompanying the exhibition is a series of experimental, collaged, scrapbooked works made through participatory workshops facilitated by 5ever Books in both Japan and Aotearoa.

-In an exchange between Kikuchi University and Enjoy Contemporary Art Space, Mirai Nikki (future diary) is also exhibiting at Camp Gallery, Kumamoto City, Japan from 13 - 19 May.
+In an exchange between Kikuchi University and Enjoy Contemporary Art Space, a selection of artists from Aotearoa exhibited in Mirai Nikki (Future Diary) at Camp Gallery, Kumamoto City, Japan, from 13 - 19 May.

-The Camp Gallery exhibition includes work by Adam Ben-Dror, Chris Berthelsen, Xin Cheng, Teresa Collins, William James Davis, Laura Duffy, Nathan Hoturoa Gray, Nash Karaitiana, Kemi and Niko, Campbell Kneale, Sylvia Lauris, Rumen Rachev, Daniel Skjerl-Rovers, Elsbeth Steel, Barry Thomas, Ruth Thomas-Edmond, James Wylie, and Louie Zalk-Neale
+The Camp Gallery exhibition included work by Adam Ben-Dror, Chris Berthelsen, Xin Cheng, Teresa Collins, William James Davis, Laura Duffy, Nathan Hoturoa Gray, Nash Karaitiana, Kemi and Niko, Campbell Kneale, Sylvia Lauris, Rumen Rachev, Daniel Skjerl-Rovers, Elsbeth Steel, Barry Thomas, Ruth Thomas-Edmond, James Wylie, and Louie Zalk-Neale.

 Curated by Max Trevor Thomas Edmond